rich-murphey/project-staged-rfcs/rfcs/0001-shepherded-rfcs.md

 * **Path to membership:** A final goal is to create a path by which people can gain more experience with how the lang team operates and perhaps ultimately be asked to join the team.

+Core ideas of the proposal:

+* Proposals begin as issues on the lang-team repository with corresponding internals threads(s)
+* When selected, proposals become shepherded items, and they are assigned shepherds and a lang team liason
+* Each proposal gets a dedicated repository which can be used to collect design notes and the like and which stays active until the proposal is stabilized

+**Note:** If this RFC is adopted, then existing T-lang RFCs will be asked to migrate to the lang-team issues and (eventually) closed as postponed.

 # Motivation
 [motivation]: #motivation